How to Create a Business Email Account and What is It?

 The average maximum file size for free email services tends to linger around the 10 MB mark.
 This is generally an acceptable limit for most.
 However, for businesses, it can occasionally become a handicap.
 For this reason, business email providers typically extend this limit.

 For example, with Google Workspace, the file size cap is raised to 25 MB for sent emails and 50 MB for received emails.
 Anything over that, however, and they recommend using Google Drive for file-sharing.
 While email isn’t an ideal way to share larger files, many companies require a lifted size limit, and most providers are willing to allow it.
+To help you streamline the process, try resizing your images so you can save space on your email attachments.

 Price Per User